Abott1222/lessons/linked-list.md

 const second = { data: 'B', next: third };
 const first = { data: 'A', next: second };
 ```

+Because both linked lists and arrays maintain an ordered collection of data, a linked list can be used anywhere you would use an array.
+However, because of it's node structure, a linked list has different performance characteristics, which we'll study in a moment.

 In a dynamically typed language, like JavaScript, a node's `data` attribute can contain any data type, such as a boolean, a number, a string, an object, an array, or even `null`.
 However, a node's `next` attribute can either contain `null` or a reference to the next node in the collection.